LeqiXu/EEPRS/README.md

 Detailed code implementation is available in \[repository link placeholder].

 ### Step 2: Perform EHR embedding-based GWAS
-Before GWAS, quantile normalization is applied separately to each embedding dimension to approximate normality.
+This step involves applying quantile normalization separately to each embedding dimension to approximate normality.
 Each normalized embedding dimension is then analyzed individually as a quantitative phenotype in marginal linear regression models across all HapMap3 SNPs (S = 1,297,431).
-Covariates such as age, sex, and the top 20 genetic principal components (PCs) are included to control for confounding effects.
-GWAS analyses are performed using [https://www.cog-genomics.org/plink/2.0/](PLINK2).
+Covariates such as age, sex, and the top 20 genetic PCs are included to control for confounding effects.
+GWAS analyses are performed using [PLINK2](https://www.cog-genomics.org/plink/2.0/).

+Detailed code implementation is available in \[repository link placeholder].

+Calculated GWAS using UK Biobank training data (N = 207,734) is available in \[repository link placeholder].

 ### Step 3: Derive EHR embedding-based PRS